-The popular features that restaurant owners seek in cash registers include a kitchen printer, automatic tax computation, the ability to connect to POS systems, electronic payment processing and touch screens.
+The essentials that restaurant owners should seek in cash registers include a kitchen printer, automatic tax computation, the ability to connect to POS systems, electronic payment processing and touch screens.
 Let’s take a look at these features.

-A POS cash register system integrates with a kitchen printer and makes sending the restaurant orders to the kitchen simple.
+A POS cash register system integrates with a kitchen printer and makes sending the restaurant orders to the kitchen a snap.

 Credit and Debit Processing

 Diners often come to restaurants and expect to pay with their credit or debit cards.
-The cash register that you choose should be able to support a range of payment method.
+The cash register that you choose should be able to support any payment method.

-Many diners are still using cash when dining out, although on the decline.
-Make sure that these customers can still be served with a system that documents cash payments.
+Many diners are still using cash and cheques when dining out.
+Make sure that these customers can still be served with a system that documents cash and cheque payments.